-In this blog, our experts at Woods Valldata explore charity raffle and weekly lottery as a viable new income stream for charities today.
-Read on to discover whether now is the time for your charity to embark on your prize-led journey.
+However, will it be right for your charity, and how can you set one up?
+In this blog, our experts here at Woods Valldata explore charity raffle and weekly lottery as a viable new income stream for charities today.

-This is an exciting income stream for many UK charities, with the majority of the top 20 UK charities running a raffle, a weekly lottery or both.
+Charity lotteries, raffles, and prize draws are exciting income streams for many UK charities, with the majority of the top 20 UK charities running a raffle, a weekly lottery or both.
 We'd love to tell you a little more about what it's all about...

 Prize-led fundraising is where supporters choose to support you in return for the chance to win something.
 Types of prize-led fundraising include: